-The Toyota Technological Institute at Chicago offers a graduate program leading to a doctorate in computer science, and focuses primarily on
+The Toyota Technological Institute at Chicago offers a graduate program leading to a doctorate in computer science, and focuses primarily on:

-To complete the PhD Program a student must make an original and significant contribution to the field of computer science described in a PhD Thesis.
+To complete the PhD program a student must make an original and significant contribution to the field of computer science described in a PhD thesis.
 Every TTIC student has a primary advisor among the Institute’s tenure-track faculty, and has ample opportunity to work on research with all TTIC faculty, including tenure-track, research-track and adjoint faculty, and to collaborate with University of Chicago researchers, our shared-campus partners.

-Access to state-of-the-art computational facilities.
-TTIC facilities underwent a full renovation over the summer of 2020.
+An excellent space that underwent a full renovation over the summer of 2020.

 Full access to University of Chicago courses, campus, facilities & resources.